-Furthermore, increase in the number of pets is anticipated to fuel market growth over the forecast period.
-According to APPA survey in 2017, the U.S. canine population increased from around 69.9 million in 2012 to around 89.7 million in 2016.
+Furthermore, an increase in the number of pets is anticipated to fuel market growth over the forecast period.
+According to the APPA survey in 2017, the U.S. canine population increased from around 69.9 million in 2012 to around 89.7 million in 2016.
 The feline population also increased from around 74.05 million in 2012 to around 8.66 million in 2016.
 According to a survey conducted by APPA, 85 million households in the U.S. owned a pet in 2017.
 Moreover, in 2017, the U.S. pet industry expenditure was estimated at USD 69.5 million.

-The rising incidence of zoonotic and foodborne diseases across the world have led the companies to develop efficient diagnostic options for the pets as well as livestock.
+The rising incidence of zoonotic and foodborne diseases across the world has led the companies to develop efficient diagnostic options for the pets as well as livestock.
 Moreover, growth in the veterinary diagnostics market is facilitated by increasing animal healthcare spending and favorable regulatory scenario for approval of diagnostics.

 Growing use of in vitro diagnostic tests and latest technologies, such as nanotechnology, fluorometric diagnosis, biosensors, wearables, and biomarkers has aided growth of this market.
-Research centers and laboratories also exhibit surge in demand for in-house diagnostic tools and techniques.
+Research centers and laboratories also exhibit a surge in demand for in-house diagnostic tools and techniques.

-The companies in this market are anticipated to invest more on expansion of their manufacturing facilities, which in turn is expected to influence demand as well as supply of veterinary diagnostics across the globe.
+The companies in this market are anticipated to invest more on the expansion of their manufacturing facilities, which in turn is expected to influence demand as well as supply of veterinary diagnostics across the globe.
 For instance, in July 2017 Henry Schein launched a new website that offered improvised e-commerce solutions with an efficient ordering process for dental, animal health, and medical customers, to improve the online experience of its users.

 The product segment includes test kits, reagents, consumables, and devices.
 The consumables are expected to showcase highest growth, with a CAGR of around 7.0% over the forecast period.
 The overall market scenario is determined by deeply understanding the demand for these products from veterinary clinics, hospitals, labs, etc. Moreover, there is an increasing demand for point-of-care diagnostics by pet owners.